Cimpress-MCP/log4r-logstash/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

-You can spin up a local redis instance in virtualbox by using the included Vagrantfile and typing `vagrant up`.
-Monitor incoming messages using `vagrant ssh -c "redis-cli monitor"`
+You can spin up a local redis instance in virtualbox  using the included Vagrantfile by typing `vagrant up`.
+Monitor incoming messages using `vagrant ssh -c "redis-cli monitor"`.